Elizabethton, Tennessee: Doe River

 Further downstream, the Doe River flows by the East Side neighborhood parallel with Tennessee State Route 67 and then underneath the historic Elizabethton Covered Bridge, built in 1882 and located within the Elizabethton downtown business district.
 Connecting 3rd Street and Hattie Avenue, the covered bridge is adjacent to a city park and spans the Doe River.
 The covered bridge, although now closed to motor traffic, is still open for bicycles and pedestrians.

 Most of Elizabethton's downtown is listed on the National Register of Historic Places for its historical and architectural merits.
 The Elizabethton Historic District contains a variety of properties ranging in age from the late 18th century through the 1930s.
 The Elizabethton Covered Bridge is an important focal point and a well-known landmark in the state.
 In addition to the covered bridge, the downtown historic district contains the 1928 Elk Avenue concrete arch bridge, and just a little further downstream on the Doe River, Tennessee State Route 67 passes another similar concrete arch bridge locally known as the Broad Street Bridge.
+The bridge was declared structurally unsafe after being damaged by Hurricane Helene and took nine months to repair following this due to the construction crews wanting to keep the historic look.

 Elizabethton celebrates in the downtown business area for one week each June with the Elizabethton Covered Bridge Days featuring country and gospel music performances, activities for children, Elk Avenue car club show, and many food and crafts vendors.